SteffinRayen/redesigned-invention/README.md

 - Open Xamp and start the servers
 - Import the sql file
 	- Incase you change the name of the database and user namesreflect the same in the `Authorization.java`
-- Create Web Service using `com.service.Bank.java`
+- Create Web Service using `com.service.BankService.java`
-- Ues the WSDL url for your SoapUI
+- Use the WSDL url for your SoapUI
 	- You need to have both Eclipse's Tomcat and Xamp's Apache&MySQL servers on when the soapUI fetches the response :expressionless:

 ## Versions of softwares used